-The Art Room team at Place2Be and BAFTA Kids have teamed up to launch the River to Sea Project; an art project which will support children to cope with change, particularly those who will soon be moving from primary school to secondary or high school.
+Place2Be and BAFTA Kids have teamed up to launch From River to Sea; an art project to support children to cope with change, particularly those who will soon be moving from primary school to secondary or high school.

-Starting secondary or high school can feel like a huge leap for children and their families – and transition could feel particularly strange this year after recent school closures.
-Many children may feel that they have missed out on the usual end of term rituals such as leavers assemblies and saying goodbye to friends and teachers.
+Starting secondary or high school can feel like a huge leap for children and their families – and transition could feel particularly strange this year after the past academic year.
+Many children may feel that they have missed out on the usual end-of-term rituals such as leavers assemblies, end of the year parties and saying goodbye to friends and teachers.